khulnasoft/khulnasoft/cmd/batcheshelper/README.md

 # batcheshelper

-`batcheshelper` is a helper script for Sourcegraph Batch Changes that is run in a workspace container before and after a step is executed.
+`batcheshelper` is a helper script for Khulnasoft Batch Changes that is run in a workspace container before and after a step is executed.

 It is designed to replace Khulnasoft's `src` CLI for use in Executors.